davemon080/nexlifyv7/README.md

 ### Admin Security
 - `ADMIN_SECRET`: `your_secure_secret_code_here` (e.g., admin2024)
-  *   *This key is used to validate admin registration requests server-side.*

 ## 3. Create Schema
 Run the following SQL commands in your Neon SQL Editor to create the necessary tables.